VinylPlus® Med Accelerates Sustainability in Healthcare

 PVC is the most common plastic used in life-saving disposable medical devices including oxygen and anaesthetic masks, tubing, IV and dialysis bags.
 Many of these devices, used once with no contact with patients or in contact for a short period of time on non-infectious patients, can be recycled.

 Building on the success of the VinylPlus-funded RecoMed recycling scheme, VinylPlus® Med is developing a recycling scheme for single-use PVC medical devices in Belgium to help hospitals sort their PVC medical waste stream.
-The scheme will focus on clean and REACH-compliant PVC waste that can be recycled into a wide range of value products marketed across Europe.
+The scheme, launched in October 2021, will focus on clean and REACH-compliant PVC waste that can be recycled into a wide range of value products marketed across Europe.

 In partnership with the Europe Hospitals, the high-quality PVC waste of various departments will be collected and recycled.
 Most of this waste has not been in contact with patients.

-The project also partners with Renewi as the Waste management company and Raff Plastics as the recycler.
+The project also partners with Raff Plastics as the recycler and Renewi as the waste management company.
 All Belgian VinylPlus® Med partners are located within a radius of 120 km, to minimise transport distances and thus mitigate carbon footprint.

 A Decade of Medical PVC Recycling